Corsham Town F.C.: History

 After spending six years in Division One, they were promoted to the Premier Division in 2004 after finishing fifth in new manager Colin Bush's first season at the helm.
 That season also saw the ground improve under the chairmanship of Colin Hudd with floodlights being installed and a 112 spectator stand being built.
 They finished runners up to Bideford in their first two seasons in the Western League's top division and were crowned as champions for the 2006–07 season, winning the division by two points from Bridgwater Town.
 Bush decided to step down after four years at the helm, and former Wiltshire Under 18s manager Mel Gingell was appointed with the job of rebuilding the side, after many of the championship winning team decided to leave the Southbank for pastures new.
 In an impressive first season, Gingell's young charges finished fifth in the league, despite a lengthy touchline ban for the new manager.
-The club then remained in the Premier Division until the 2011–12 season where upon finishing 18th they were relegated back to Division One under new manager Trevor Rawlings.
+The club then remained in the Premier Division until the 2011–12 season where, upon finishing 18th, they were relegated back to Division One under new manager Trevor Rawlings.
 Rawlings led the club to a fourth-placed finish in their first season back in the First Division, narrowly missing out on promotion back to the Premier Division at the first time of asking.

 In 2021 Corsham were promoted to the Premier Division of the Hellenic League based on their results in the abandoned 2019–20 and 2020–21 seasons.

 Ground

-Corsham Town play their home games at Southbank Ground, Lacock Road, Corsham, SN13 9HS.
+Corsham Town play their home games at The SECURE Stadium, Lacock Road, Corsham, SN13 9HS.